bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 execute.
 As such, I signed up for the $5/month plan, which like the free plan, is so generous that I basically won't need to pay more.

-LLM's: Do we need to worry?
+LLMs: Do we need to worry?
 ---------------------------

-So after playing around with LLM's for a bit, what's the conclusion?
+So after playing around with LLMs for a bit, what's the conclusion?
 In general, I think there's more hype than is justified in the first year or so.
-LLM's aren't going to mass replace jobs (yet), and they are definitely far away from general intelligence.
+LLMs aren't going to mass replace jobs (yet), and they are definitely far away from general intelligence.

 But... they are definitely useful.
 It's clear that as an interface, it will